django-commons/django-fsm-2/README.md

 django-fsm adds simple declarative state management for django models.

 > [!IMPORTANT]
-> Django FSM-2 started as a fork of [Django FSM](https://github.com/viewflow/django-fsm).
+> Django FSM-2 is a maintained fork of [Django FSM](https://github.com/viewflow/django-fsm).
 >
 > Big thanks to Mikhail Podgurskiy for starting this awesome project and maintaining it for so many years.
 >
-> Unfortunately, development has stalled for almost 2 years and it was officially announced there will be no new releases.
+> Unfortunately, after 2 years without any releases, the project was brutally archived.
 [Viewflow](https://github.com/viewflow/viewflow) is presented as an alternative but the transition is not that easy.
 >
 > If what you need is just a simple state machine, tailor-made for Django, Django FSM-2 is the successor of Django FSM, with dependencies updates, typing (planned)